J. J. Walsh

-James Joseph Walsh (20 February 1880 – 3 February 1948), generally referred to as J. J. Walsh, was Postmaster General, (later Minister for Posts and Telegraphs) of the Irish Free State from 1923 to 1927.
+James Joseph Walsh (20 February 1880 – 3 February 1948) was an Irish politician who served as Postmaster General, (later Minister for Posts and Telegraphs) of the Irish Free State from 1923 to 1927.
 He was also a senior Gaelic Athletic Association organiser and Cumann na nGaedheal politician.
 Later, Walsh had heavy connections with fascism, including his association with Ailtirí na hAiséirghe.

 Early years

-J. J. Walsh was born in the townland of Rathroon, near Bandon, County Cork.
+James Joseph Walsh was born in the townland of Rathroon, near Bandon, County Cork.
 His family came from a farming background, "working a substantial holding of medium but well-cultivated land".
 Until the age of fifteen, Walsh attended a local school in Bandon, but by his own account "as far as learning went, I may as well have been at home".
 Together with his school-friend P. S. O'Hegarty, he passed the Civil Service exams for the Postal service.
 He later worked locally as a clerk in the Post Office.
 Like O'Hegarty, he spent three years in London at King's College, studying for the Secretary's Office "a syllabus (which) differed little from the Indian Civil Service".
 While O'Hegarty succeeded in his studies, Walsh did not, and returned to Cork where a friend, Sir Edward Fitzgerald, arranged work for him on the Entertainments Committee of the Cork International Exhibition.